jonsim/robot-trace/README.md

 Copy `CLIProgress/CLIProgress.py` to your project directory.

 #### Usage
-Usage is broadly similar to option 2 - pass the file to Robot's `--listener` argument, and also pass `--console=none` to avoid Robot's default console markers getting interleaved.
+Usage is identical to option 2, except using the file not the module:
 ```sh
 robot --listener CLIProgress.py --console=none path/to/tests
 ```

 ### Related options
 You may also consider calling `robot` or `robot-cli` with: